Insider and Employee Fraud

 agree that employee WFH has increased the risk of insider fraud and data leakages.

-A trifecta of rationalisation, opportunity and pressure
+A trifecta of rationalization, opportunity and pressure

 The pandemic has exacerbated many drivers of the Fraud Triangle, creating a perfect storm of conditions for insider fraud.